kbac70/experiments/README.md

-# kbac-experiments
+# experiments
 Experiments is a library of various classes and utilities evaluated over time.

-For details on available classes please refer to the <a href="https://github.com/kbac70/spring-ext/wiki">WIKI</a>
+For details on available classes please refer to the <a href="https://github.com/kbac70/experiments/wiki">WIKI</a>

 Enjoy!